-Believe it or not, Memorial Day weekend is only three weeks away!
-Kick-off the summer vacation season by hosting a backyard barbecue highlighting the following scrumptious recipes.
+The outdoor grilling season is here.
+Kick-off the summer vacation season and Memorial Day weekend by hosting a backyard barbecue highlighting the following scrumptious grilling recipes.

 Beer Brats – You can’t have a barbecue without a good old-fashioned hot dog!
 This tasty recipe will have your guests pining for seconds.